atharva01c/Leave-and-Productivity-Analyzer/README.md

 # Leave And Productivity Analyzer

 A full stack web application that analyzes employee attendance, leave usage, and productivity using Excel attendance data.
 The application processes uploaded Excel files, applies predefined business rules, and presents a monthly dashboard with productivity insights.<br><br>
-<b>For Tesing use "testfile_march.xlsx" given above.
+<b>Note:- For Tesing use "testfile_march.xlsx" given above.
 Initially I haven't inserted employee data for the month of March.
 Try inserting the data from this file for testing and evaluation purposes.</b>
 <br>
 <br>
 FEATURES: